<img height="1" width="1" src="https://www.facebook.com/tr?id=414339248965737&amp;ev=PageView &amp;noscript=1">

 • There are not enough graduates: Just 450 residency graduates are estimated to enter the field annually.
 Although the number of patients is growing, the number of new doctors entering the field is not keeping pace.
 Ophthalmology is a highly specialized field, and the number of medical students choosing to pursue this specialization is limited.

-Maximize efficiency and reduce risk for non-ophthalmic clinical trials
+Maximize efficiency and reduce risk for clinical trials

-This nationwide shortage of ophthalmologists will not just impact ophthalmic clinical trials but also trials in oncology, endocrinology, central nervous system, and rare diseases.
-Every year, roughly 2,850 non-ophthalmic clinical trials involve eye exams as a crucial drug safety and evaluation measure.
+This nationwide shortage of ophthalmologists will impact not just ophthalmic clinical trials but also trials in oncology, endocrinology, central nervous system, and rare diseases.
+Every year, roughly 2,850 clinical trials in these therapeutic areas involve ocular endpoints as a crucial drug safety and evaluation measure.

 Ophthalmologists are overburdened already, and many are unable to take on clinical research opportunities as a result.
-Typically, clinical trials send patients off-site for eye exams but this shortage introduces a variety of risks:
+Typically, clinical trials send patients off-site for ophthalmic assessments, but this shortage introduces a variety of risks:

 • More work: Simply put, sending patients off-site increases the administrative burden to sites and is inconvenient for patients.